 - Kucukhugla Tepe is a 700 meter long, northwest trending zone of parallel vein systems that locally host higher grade oxide mineralization.
 Drilling has intersected high-grade zones within broader intercepts of gold-silver mineralization, including sub-intervals from AKC-131 of 2.6 meters (39.0-41.6 m) averaging 35.31 g/t Au and 226.6 g/t Ag, and AKC-132 with 0.9 meters (27.3-28.2 m) averaging 111.50 g/t Au and 906.0 g/t Ag (true widths interpreted as 45-55% of reported interval lengths).

 - The Hugla Tepe prospect is a 650 meter long zone of oxide gold-silver mineralization, quartz veining and IP-resistivity anomalies.
 The zone is oriented along a northeast strike direction that is parallel to, and approximately 400 meters southeast of, Fula Tepe.
-Drill results include an intercept of 17.4 meters (35.6-53.0 m) averaging 3.71 g/t Au and 6.8 g/t in AKC-193 (true width interpreted as 85% of reported interval length.
+Drill results include an intercept of 69.3 meters averaging 3.68 g/t gold and 4.8 g/t silver in hole AKC-264 (true width ~75-85%), drilled in the Hugla Tepe area.

 - Sarikaya Tepe is the furthest west of the known zones, and forms a distinctive north-south trending topographic high held up by multiple vein sets and silicified wall rocks.
 Sarikaya is notable for hosting higher grade mineralization, including an oxide intercept reported from AKC-70 of 36.4 meters (0-36.4 m) averaging 5.67 g/t Au and 53.31 g/t Ag, with a sub-interval of 2.15 meters (23.6-25.75 m) averaging 89.34 g/t Au and 835.16 Ag g/t (true width interpreted as 60-75% of reported interval length).

-- Drilling at the Percem Tepe prospect on the east side of the Property has outlined oxide gold-silver mineralization hosted in two bodies of brecciated and veined material that appear to be gently dipping to the northeast.
+- Drilling at the Percem Tepe prospect on the east side of the Property has outlined oxide gold-silver mineralization hosted in bodies of brecciated and veined material that appear to be gently dipping to the northeast and has a strike length of approximately 400 meters.
 This style of mineralization is a distinctive feature of Percem Tepe, in which extensive zones of mineralized breccias and replacement bodies have been encountered, such as 101.0 meters averaging 1.25 g/t Au and 7.95 g/t Ag from 18.2 to 119.2 meters from AKC-74 (true width interpreted as 65-75% of reported interval length).